 When we go for surgery we turn over our care to highly trained doctors, nurses, and hospital staff.
 However, we also know that patients who understand their treatment are going to get the most out of their hospital visit.

 Talk to your caregivers, understand what is happening to you, and never be afraid to ask questions.
-Bring a friend or family member as your Health Care Advocate, when possible.
+Bring a friend or family member as your healthcare advocate.
 Ask new and unfamiliar caregivers to identify themselves and explain their role in your treatment.
 Be involved, and help to make your care go well.

 - Bring to the hospital:

-- A list of your medications, over-the counter drugs, and herbs and vitamins
+- A list of all your medications, over-the-counter drugs, and herbs and vitamins

 - Your insurance card

 - Copies of any legal documents, including medical proxy, power of attorney or a living will

 - The name and phone number of your primary contact while you are in surgery or, if you are having same-day surgery, the name and phone number of the person who will be picking you up